edoardottt/MSc-CyberSecurity-Sapienza/Web-Security-and-Privacy/privacy_Q&A.md

 todo

 **25. Privacy by Design (PbD) is an  important technical elements in the GDPR.
-Present main ideas of  PbD, its adavantages and its limitations.**
+Present main ideas of  PbD, its advantages and its limitations.**

 todo